Engee documentation

 Dependencies

-To use this parameter, set Charge dynamics to One time-constant dynamics
+To use this parameter, set the Charge dynamics parameters to One time-constant dynamics, Two time-constant dynamics, Three time-constant dynamics, Four time-constant dynamics or Five time-constant dynamics.

 First time constant at second measurement temperature - first RC time constant at second measurement temperature